• Home

 Ingredients

-Yukon golds and russet potatoes are the best for making this recipe because of their soft texture after cooking.
+Yukon golds and russet potatoes are the best for this recipe because they have a soft texture after cooking.

 Red potatoes have a firmer texture and won't fall apart when cooked, making them a better fit for potato salad.
 But you can still use them in this best mashed potatoes recipe.